nicholaswmin/.dotfiles/README.md

 ## CI/CD

-Includes GitHub Actions workflow for automated testing on macOS runners.
+CI is running on `arm64` macOS runners,
-Tests run on every push and pull request to `main` branch.
+on every push and pull request to `main` branch.

 ## License